yuweichuai/personal_resume/content/publication/chuai2021enhances/index.md

 ---
-title: "What Enhances the Spread of COVID-19 Content in Social Media?"
+title: "What Enhances the Spread of COVID-19 Content on Twitter?"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Yutian Chang
-- Xueqing Hou
+- Jichang Zhao

 # Author notes (optional)
 # author_notes: